python-pillow/Pillow/docs/reference/ImageDraw.rst

     Creates an object that can be used to draw in the given image.

     Note that the image will be modified in place.

+    :param im: The image to draw in.
+    :param mode: Optional mode to use for color values.
+For RGB images, this argument can be RGB or RGBA (to blend the drawing into the image).
+For all other modes, this argument must be the same as the image mode.
+If omitted, the mode defaults to the mode of the image.

 Methods
 -------